panva/node-oidc-provider/docs/keystores.md

 2. reload all your processes
 3. move your new key to the very front of the "keys" array in your JWKS
   - this means the key will be used for signing
-4. strip the private properties from the deprecated keys (only EC and RSA)
-5. reload all your processes
+4. reload all your processes

 [node-jose-library]: https://github.com/cisco/node-jose
 [jose-jwk]: https://tools.ietf.org/html/rfc7517